WASasquatch/was-node-suite-comfyui/README.md

    - **Notes:**
      - Detection runs in succession.
 If nothing is found with the selected detection cascades, it will try the next available cascades file.
  - Image Crop Location: Crop a image to specified location in top, left, right, and bottom locations relating to the pixel dimensions of the image in X and Y coordinats.
+ - Image Crop Square Location: Crop a location by X/Y center, creating a square crop around that point.
  - Image Paste Face Crop: Paste face crop back on a image at it's original location and size
    - Features a better blending funciton than GFPGAN/CodeFormer so there shouldn't be visible seams, and coupled with Diffusion Result, looks better than GFPGAN/CodeFormer.
  - Image Paste Crop: Paste a crop (such as from Image Crop Location) at it's original location and size utilizing the `crop_data` node input.
 This uses a different blending algorithm then Image Paste Face Crop, which may be desired in certain instances.